lart-bangor/research-assistant/docs/source/users/locking-app.rst

 Researchers might find it useful however to unlock the app and access such functionality from time to time.
 For example, to go back to the previous screen if an error was inadvertently made, or to reload the current screen if for any reason something isn’t rendered correctly.
-Unlocking the app is also useful for researchers who develop new localisations of a task (see **[INSERT LINK]**).
+Unlocking the app is also useful for researchers who develop new localisations of a task (see `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/tutorials/localisation-translations.html#localisation-and-adding-translations>`_).

-.. // once localisation link is available

 .. figure:: figures/lafigure31.png
       :width: 400
       :alt: Screenshot of LART Research Client menu

-      Figure 52 - Open the sidebar to unlock the app
+      Open the sidebar to unlock the app

 To unlock the app, open the side menu and click :guilabel:`Unlock app`.
 After unlocking the app, right click and these options (as well as a few more) will be available to you.
 If intervening during data collection, it is good practice to lock the app again once the necessary intervention has been carried out.